charlie-vf/genshin-recipes-blog-api/README.md

-# Genshin Food Blog API
+# Genshin Recipes Blog API

 Genshin Recipes Blog is a community blog created to allow players of the game to share the in-game recipes they have created in real life.
 Although aimed at the community, the recipes are enjoyable by anyone.